Spartan Ghost Cam 4G Review

 Dimensions | Battery Type | External Battery Jack

 - Great battery life for a cellular camera

 - Has an internal rechargeable battery for extra battery life

-The Spartan Ghost AT&T uses a 4G/LTE Quectel EC25-V module that allows this camera to operate on AT&T 4G/LTE towers.
+The Spartan Ghost AT&T trail camera uses a 4G/LTE Quectel EC25-V module that allows this camera to operate on AT&T 4G/LTE towers.

 Photo resolution: 8 mpxl